 3. Kerosene Heaters

 Kerosene is a very popular heating fuel in some parts of the world.
-However, when compared to a propane heater, kerosene heaters have a high learning curve.
-When used incorrectly, you can get terrible fumes, soot, fumes and deadly levels of carbon monoxide.
-Kerosene goes bad so you need to store kerosene properly.
+However, kerosene heaters have a high learning curve compared to a propane heater.
+When misused, you can get terrible fumes, soot, fumes and deadly levels of carbon monoxide.
+Kerosene goes bad, so you need to store kerosene properly.

-Despite these drawbacks, kerosene heaters can be a great emergency heater.
-Kerosene has a lot of potential energy per BTU so often ends up being the cheapest heating fuel.
+Despite these drawbacks, kerosene heaters can be a great emergency heater option.
+Kerosene has a lot of potential energy per BTU, so it often ends up being the cheapest heating fuel.
 They are also more portable since you can fill small amounts of fuel at a time instead of lugging around a heavy tank.